SolaWing/xcode-build-server/Readme.md

 This repo aims to integrate xcode with sourcekit-lsp, so I can develop iOS with my favorate editor.

 # Install

+this repo require Python3.9. it's the default version for newest macos.

 clone this repo, and just `ln -s ABSPATH/TO/xcode-build-server /usr/local/bin`

 # Usage